 Englishman`s Bay Tobago

-If you looking to get well off the beaten track, there are few places more undiscovered that touristy Pigeon Point.
-Tucked away between the sleepy fishing village of Castara and Parlatuvier, Englishman`s Bay is one of Tobago`s true jewels.
-A beautiful horseshoe of yellow sand that lies on the edge of the untouched rainforest, Englishman`s Bay is not well known to many tourists.
-With its green-blue water and lots of coconut and palm trees, it`s no wonder Englishman`s Bay offers extraordinary views all year around.
+If you are looking to get well off the beaten track, there are few places more undiscovered that touristy Pigeon Point.
+Tucked away between the sleepy fishing village of Castara and Parlatuvier, Englishman`s bay is one of Tobago`s real jewels.
+A beautiful horseshoe of yellow sand that lies on the edge of the untouched rainforest, Englishman`s bay is not well known to many tourists.
+With its green-blue water and lots of coconut and palm trees, it`s no wonder Englishman`s bay offers extraordinary views all year round.

 A secluded beach on the northern coast of the island is easily accessible from the south of the island.

 Further north, another beautiful bay can be found.
-Like many other Tobago`s bays, Parlatuvier Bay with its golden sand and clear waters is partly sheltered.
-Located at the north-western part of the island, Parlatuvier Bay is blend of natural beauty and tranquillity.
+Like many other Tobago`s bays, Parlatuvier Bay, with its golden sand and clear waters, is partly sheltered.
+Located at the north-western part of the island, Parlatuvier Bay is a blend of natural beauty and tranquillity.

 The best way to see the bay if from the above.
 Stop at the Glasgow Bar on the hill above the village for unforgettable views.
 If lucky, you might even spot the parrots flying.